balancer/scaffold-balancer-v3/README.md

 ## Checkpoint 4: Creating Your Own Custom Pool with the Template Files

 This is just a guide, so please use your own due diligence with your project before deploying any actual smart contracts of course.
+This section will walk you through key areas to look at updating if you are creating your own custom pool.
+Again, this is not the full extent that you should take to create your own custom pool, it is up to you and your team to carry out everything necessary (including but not limited to: testing, audits, etc.).

 1. Rename custom pool and reconfigure it as needed for your own needs.
 2. Update dependencies and details within solidity scripts found [here](packages/hardhat/scripts).